Heat capacity and specific heat capacity

 An electric double layer consists of two layers of opposite charges that accumulate at the phase boundary between an electrode (a solid electrical conductor, e.g. a piece of zinc) and an electrolyte (a molten or an aqueous electrical conductor, e.g. aqueous zinc sulphate).

 Zinc, according to the metal reactivity series, is a relatively reactive metal.
 When a zinc rod (an electrode) is placed in aqueous zinc sulphate, zinc atoms are easily oxidised to zinc ions, which enter the solution leaving free electrons on the surface of the electrode.
 At the same time, some zinc ions in the solution combine with free electrons in the electrode and are reduced to zinc atoms.
 Initially, more zinc atoms are oxidised to zinc ions than zinc ions are reduced to zinc atoms.
-As the concentration of zinc ions in the solution increases, an equilibrium is attained such that the rate of oxidation equals to the rate of reduction, and is represented by the following equation:
+As the concentration of zinc ions in the solution increases, an equilibrium is attained such that the rate of oxidation equals to the rate of reduction:

 Zn^{2+}(aq)+2e^-\rightleftharpoons Zn(s)